sio-doh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 )
 ```

-It is good practice to open the browser console while you are developing your application to know if everything goes well.
+It is good practice to open the browser console while you are developing your application to know, if everything goes well.

-Let us keep styling all the JSX elements we have created: the header, main and footer.
+Let us keep styling all the JSX elements we have created: the header, main and the footer.
 We can also use regular internal styling to style our application.
 Using regular style, to target an HTML element we use tag name, id, class, an attribute and other methods.
-It is very common in the react developer community people use quite a lot classes instead of id.
+It is very common in the React developer community - people use classes quite a lot instead of id.
 In this material, I will use only class instead of id.

 In JSX element we write className instead of class because class is a reserved word in JavaScript.
 Similar to className, htmlFor instead of for in label tag.
 See the example below.